 Other income (expense) - net primarily includes net gains and losses associated with hedging and currency exchange rate transactions, non-service components of net periodic benefit costs, and interest income.
-See Note 16 to the Condensed Consolidated Financial Statements for additional information on Other income (expense) - net.
+See Note 16 to the Condensed Consolidated Financial Statements for information on Other income (expense) - net.

-The effective income tax rate on earnings attributable to Snap-on was 23.0% in the first six months of 2023 and 23.7% in 2022.
-See Note 7 to the Condensed Consolidated Financial Statements for additional information on income taxes.
+Snap-on's effective income tax rate on earnings attributable to Snap-on was 23.1% in the first quarter of 2023 and 23.7% in the first quarter of 2022.
+See Note 7 to the Condensed Consolidated Financial Statements for information on income taxes.

-Net earnings attributable to Snap-on of \$512.7 million, or \$9.49 per diluted share, in the first six months of 2023 compared to \$448.9 million, or \$8.27 per diluted share, in 2022, an increase of \$63.8 million or \$1.22 per diluted share.
+Net earnings attributable to Snap-on in the first quarter of 2023 of \$248.7 million, or \$4.60 per diluted share, increased \$31.3 million, or \$0.60 per diluted share, as compared to \$217.4 million, or \$4.00 per diluted share, in the first quarter of 2022.